SUNBURN

 There are three degrees of sunburn:

-1. I degree.
-It is a mild burn that causes redness of the skin and some pain.
+- I degree.
+This is a mild burn that causes redness of the skin and some pain.
 It usually heals in a few days, the skin may peel a little.

 Symptoms.
 What can happen with sunburn?